dasdsadadaddasa/hotface/README.md

 If the database models changed after a release, you have to run the upgrade command:

-flaskbb db upgrade
+Hotface db upgrade

 Deploying

-This chapter will describe how to set up Supervisor + uWSGI + nginx for FlaskBB as well as document how to use the built-in WSGI server (gunicorn) that can be used in a productive environment.
+This chapter will describe how to set up Supervisor + uWSGI + nginx for Hotface as well as document how to use the built-in WSGI server (gunicorn) that can be used in a productive environment.
 Supervisor

 Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.